ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 22. A ransom note can be formed by cutting characters out of a magazine to form a new sentence.
 How would you figure out if a ransom note (represented as a string) can be formed from a given magazine (string)?
  - RansomNote.cs

+23. Reverse words in a string
+ - Reverse_Words.cs

 Please let me know if you find any errors or if you know of more efficient solutions.